abaldeweg/playbook/roles/symfony_app/README.md

 # core

-Installs an app made with symfony.
+Prepares your machine for an app made with symfony.

 ## Vars